Waterways Commerce Cutter

 Why this program?

-The Marine Transportation System (MTS) accounts for more than $5.4 trillion annually in U.S. economic activity, and inland ports and waterways are critical MTS components.
-The inland tender fleet possesses the unique capability to establish and maintain inland ATON to support the safe and efficient flow of economic activity along U.S. rivers, lakes, intracoastal waterways and harbors.
-However, the current inland tenders have been in operation for an average of more than 55 years.
+The MTS accounts for more than $5.4 trillion annually in U.S. economic activity, and inland ports and waterways are critical MTS components.
+The inland tender fleet possesses the unique capability to establish and maintain inland ATON to support the safe and efficient flow of economic activity along U.S. rivers, lakes, intracoastal waterways, and harbors.
+However, the current fleet of inland tenders has been in operation for an average of more than 57 years.
 The fleet is approaching obsolescence: its maintenance costs are rising, and the vast majority of the inland tenders do not support mixed-gender berthing.
 To address these concerns, the Coast Guard is taking steps to ensure continuity of its inland maritime mission capability.

 How does the Coast Guard perform the inland ATON mission?